+To designate the USB diskette drive as the first boot drive:

+- 1. connect the USB drive

+- 2. restart the system

-NOTE: If the drive must be designated as the boot drive, connect the USB drive, restart the system, then enter the System Setup and set the drive as first in the boot sequence.
+- 3. enter the System Setup

+- 4. set the drive as first in the boot sequence

 The USB device is displayed in the boot order setup screen only if it is attached to the system before you run the System Setup.
 You can also select the boot device by pressing <F11> during system start-up and selecting a boot device for the current boot sequence.